About Ken Grant

 Practical Acting Skills was not designed to replace acting techniques.

-It was designed to support them — by giving actors structure where the industry often does not.
+It was designed to support them — by giving actors structure where the industry and theatrical training often does not.

 What Actors Often Discover Through This Work